UniversalDependencies/docs/_hy/feat/Number.md

 ### <a name="Plur">`Plur`</a>: plural number

-A plural noun denotes several persons, animals or things.
+A plural noun denotes several persons, animals, or things.

 #### Examples: